 Unfortunately in todays modern world we are surrounded with too many options for the consumer.
-Most foods have being altered chemically to make it taste better and this is not for our health benefit.
-This is so we buy the product meaning more and more money for the companies involved.
+Most foods have being altered and highly processed to make it taste better and this is not for our health benefit.
+This is for numerous reasons; cheaper manufacturing processes, to excel shelf life and ultimately to entice consumer tastebuds, meaning more money for the companies involved.
 If you ask me its manipulation and the food industry have won because they have completely manipulated our taste buds to want more and more.
 So if you struggle to control your eating habits and cravings you are not alone.

 Health isn’t only referring to diet and exercise.
 It is also making sure our mind and soul is nourished and free from internal stressors impacting our body’s ability to function optimally.
 Remember all we can do is our best and aim to focus on our own health and our own wellbeing.
 Therefore we need to take our health back to basics.
 Shave all the excess “crap” that has slowly attached to our belief systems over the years and start making sure we are following a few simple principles.